uk-gov-mirror/osgeouk.website/foss4guk2025/code-of-conduct.md

 ### Escalating and/Reporting a Problem

-Issues that cannot be handled by the presentation chairs or conference chairs should be escalated to the OSGeo:UK conference committee by e-mail <span class="osgeoemail"></span>.
+Issues that cannot be handled by the presentation chairs or conference chairs should be escalated to the OSGeo:UK conference committee by  [email](mailto:osgeouk@gmail.com).

 ### Meeting recordings